 I'm Danish.
 I've always been Danish, I'll always be Danish, I look Danish, speak 4 Danish words and part of my general knowledge includes knowing that Viggo Mortensen and 1980's supermodel Helena Christensen are Danish.
 So.
 Clearly.
 Danish.
 The only problem is, as it turns out ...
 I'm Irish.
 IRISH.

-A year ago I got my mother and myself one of those DNA tests for Christmas to find out if we were Jewish.
-There’s a long kept secret in our family and no one knows what it is.
-Based on a name change, some rather sketchy word of mouth rumours and a generations-ago nose job, several of us thought this secret was that we were Jewish.
+In 2016 I got my mother and myself one of those DNA tests for Christmas to find out if we were Jewish.
+There's a long kept secret in our family and no one knows what it is.
+Based on a name change, some rather sketchy word of mouth rumours involving a mercantile, a whisper and a generations-ago cosmetic surgery, several of us thought this secret was that we were Jewish.

 That's the sort of thing people used to have to keep secret in order to stay alive, so those kinds of secrets are taken quite seriously and they tend to stay secret long past the need for it.